Skip to main content

 Repair guide

-Electrolux & Frigidaire Repair: One Shared Platform, One Repair Guide
+Electrolux & Frigidaire Repair: Shared Platform, Common Failures, When to Call

 Electrolux and Frigidaire share parts and platforms, so they fail the same ways.
-Door boots, ice makers, touch panels, and drain pumps, with real fixes and when to call a pro. $75 diagnostic, credited to the repair.
+Here's what the symptoms actually mean and when it's time to call a licensed tech.

 If you own an Electrolux or a Frigidaire, you own two badges on a lot of the same hardware.
 They come from the same parent company.
 Frigidaire is the mainstream trim and Electrolux is the upper trim, but the washers, several refrigerator lines, and some ranges ride on a shared chassis with shared parts.
-That is good news for repair.
-The same handful of failures shows up on both, and the same fixes work.
-Here is what actually breaks and what to do about it.
+That means they break in the same places, and the same fixes work.
+Here’s what actually breaks.

 Front-load washers: the door boot and the drain pump

-This is the most common call on both brands.
+The most common call on both brands.
 The door boot is the rubber gasket between the drum and the door.
 It tears at the four-o-clock position, where coins, hairpins, and underwires collect and grind against the rubber during the spin cycle.
-The symptom is water running down the front of the cabinet, not a puddle under the back.
-The fix is an OEM boot, and on the 27-inch front-loaders it is roughly a 45-minute job done right.
+The symptom is water running down the front of the cabinet.

-A leak from the bottom rear is a different problem.
-That is usually the drain pump or a loose hose clamp.
-The pump grinds and clatters when a coin or button passes through and jams the impeller.
-We pull the pump, clear the impeller, and replace it if the bearing is already shot.
-Before you call, run a spin cycle and watch where the water actually appears.
-Front means boot, back means pump.
+A leak from the bottom rear is a different problem, usually the drain pump or a loose hose clamp.
+The pump grinds and clatters when a coin or button jams the impeller.

 French-door refrigerators: the ice maker